-The screening exercise therefore concludes that no significant impacts to the Blackwater River cSAC resulting from the Bweeng discharge are envisaged and therefore no further assessment is required.
+The screening exercise therefore concludes that no significant impacts to the Blackwater River For its perior purposes only and cSAC resulting from the Bweeng discharge are envisaged and therefore no further assessment is required.

 5.7 Castlelyons

 The Castleyons plant is significantly underloaded and in relation to the overall size of the catchment, the agglomeration is very small with minimal flows and is therefore unlikely to be contributing to significant nutrient input to the overall Bride River system.
 Ecological conditions have been seen to be improving in the river in recent years, which is likely to be indicative of a reduction in cumulative pressures.